hotwax/oms-documentation/Plugins/Convert JavaScript objects to query strings.md

 1. Open your terminal or command prompt.
 2. Navigate to your project directory.
-3. Run the following command: `npm install qs@6.10.3`
+3. Run the following command: `npm install qs`

 ### Usage